TonesTeam/tones-ui/README.md

 # Tones UI
-Project consists of 4 node modules:
+Project consists of 3 modules:
-* Frontend - Client rendered React application.
-Using build tool Vite.
+* Frontend - Expo React Native app.
-* Backend - Currently a simple express js API.
+* Backend - NestJS rest api and a database generated with Prisma ORM.
-* Electron - Electron application.
-When launched waits for other modules to start up by checking their ports and then connects to FE through router.
-* Router - Gateway for FE and BE.
-Made with express js.
-For now put in place to make CORS go away and help facilitate better FE-BE integration.
+* Sharedlib - Logic that is used on both the backend and the native app.

 <!--To launch all modules, run:
 `> npm install`